ChauLe19/Book_Exchange-2.0/README.md

 NOTE: This project is pending due to the retirement of Goodreads API.
+It was first using Google Books API, but uhhhhhhh it's not really a good source for out purposes